ENG517/Procedure/johnsona/installnewwifirouter.md

 - **Hardware**: The physical/tangible part of tech, like routers, modems and cables
 - **Software**: The digital/intangible part of tech, like websites and computer programs
 - **Router**: Hardware that connects and manages networks to provide an Internet connection
-- **Modem**: Hardware that converts signals between devices to maintain a stable connection
+- **ISP Modem**: Hardware that converts signals between devices to maintain a stable connection
 - **Power Adapter Cable**: Hardware that ensures devices get the right kind of electrical power
 - **LAN Cable**: Hardware that virtually connects devices and provides communication between them
 - **Indicator**: Small colored lights on a router that 'indicate' the device's operational state